-\end{restatable} (All proofs are deferred to the appendix.) \cref{prop:convGammaSFBD} shows that for all $\gamma \in (0,1]$, $p_0^{k,\gamma}$ progressively approaches $p_{\rm data}$ as $k$ increases, and the convergence of characteristic functions implies convergence of the underlying distributions. \textbf{$\gamma$-SFBD as functional gradient descent.} In \cref{sec:SFBD_alt_proj}, we showed that SFBD updates the backward drift $\sv^k$ by solving $\argmin_{\sv}~\Lc(\sv, M_0(\sv^k))$.
+for $K \geq 1,\, \uv \in \Rb^d$, and $M = \KL{p_{\rm data}}{p_{\Ec_{\rm clean}}}$. \end{restatable} (All proofs are deferred to the appendix.) \cref{prop:convGammaSFBD} shows that for any $\gamma \in (0,1]$, $p_0^{k,\gamma}$ converges to $p_{\rm data}$ as $k$ grows, with convergence of characteristic functions ensuring convergence of distributions.
+Notably, although we report convergence speed with a fixed $\gamma$ for clarity, $\gamma \in (0,1]$ may vary across iterations without compromising convergence to the optimal solution.
+In \cref{prop:convGammaSFBDInperfect}, we show how to use an adaptive $\gamma$ to accommodate the imperfect estimation of neural networks.

+\textbf{$\gamma$-SFBD as Functional Gradient Descent.} In \cref{sec:SFBD_alt_proj}, we showed that SFBD updates the backward drift $\sv^k$ by solving $\argmin_{\sv}~\Lc(\sv, M_0(\sv^k))$.
 We now consider a relaxed version, where $\sv$ is updated via a single gradient descent step in function space with step size $\gamma \in (0,1]$.
-This update rule exactly recovers the $\gamma$-SFBD algorithm.
-Recall that for a functional $\ell: \Fc \to \Rb$ defined over a function space $\Fc$, its functional derivative at $\uv \in \Fc$ with respect to a reference measure $P$ is a function $\nabla_P \ell(\uv) \in \Fc$ (when it exists) satisfying~\citep{CourantH1989}:
+This update rule exactly recovers $\gamma$-SFBD algorithm.